Non-destructive excavation for utility, pipeline, and infrastructure projects.

 Utilities are safely exposed and visually confirmed.
 We document the excavation and either backfill on site or haul to an approved facility.

-Hydrovac is the go-to method across oil and gas, municipal, telecom, and construction for any project with buried infrastructure.
+Hydrovac is the standard non-destructive method across oil and gas, municipal, telecom, and construction sectors for projects involving buried infrastructure.

 Every year, thousands of underground utility strikes cause injuries, outages, and millions in repair costs.
 Hydrovac eliminates the risk at the source.

-Every hydrovac job includes utility coordination.
-We work with 811 and use electromagnetic and GPR locating to verify positions before we break ground.
-It's built into our process, not an add-on.
+Every hydrovac project includes utility coordination as a standard part of our process.
+We work with 811 and use electromagnetic and GPR locating to verify positions before excavation begins.